andrewcourtice/harlem/docs/src/plugins/official/ssr.md

 # Server-Side Rendering

-This is the official plugin for using Harlem in a Vue server-side rendered application.
+The SSR plugin adds support for using Harlem in a Vue server-side rendered application.

 ## Installation